+Do garden birds have feeding preferences?
 Garden birds do have preferences for where and how they feed.
 Birds such as chaffinches, robins, dunnocks, thrushes, blackbirds and wagtails really like to have their feet on the ground.
 However, new innovations such as simple perch rings for seed feeders can act as a platform for feeding birds and make it much easier for robins and chaffinches to scale the heady heights of hanging feeders!

-Choosing Your Bird Food What food you offer will, to some extent, be determined by factors like the season and the climate.
+What should I feed birds during breeding season?
 During the breeding season, when birds are feeding young chicks, high-protein foods such as live mealworms and wax worms will be of most benefit to the young offspring.
 Adults will feed their young before they feed themselves, so if live foods are in short supply, the adults tend to offer these to the chicks and they will fall back on available seeds.
 Sunflower hearts are a really good choice in this situation, since they are high in oil and offer an immediately available source of energy because they don't require de-husking which takes up valuable time.
-Maximum energy with minimum effort!

 DID YOU KNOW?
-Great tits change the shape of their beaks according to the feeding season?
-In summer, great tits prefer a soft, insect-based diet – which doesn't require much chewing – but in the winter their bills become thicker, shorter and stronger to cope with cracking the seeds.
+Great tits change the shape of their beaks according to the feeding season!
+In summer, great tits prefer a soft, insect-based diet – which doesn't require much chewing – but in the winter their bills become thicker, shorter and stronger to cope with cracking the hard seeds.

-So which foods should you put out?
+Bird food essentials So which foods should you put out?
 There are 6 main food types which make up the basic staple offering for garden birds:

 - A high-quality seed mix